-If your coach is supplied with a spare tire, it may be fastened to the backwall of the coach or inside a rear exterior storage compartment.
+If your coach is supplied with a spare tire, it may be fastened to a bracket on the backwall of the coach or inside a rear exterior storage compartment.

-Some models, however, may have a swingdown spare tire carrier beneath the rear of the coach.
-Please follow all safety warnings and instructions for removing spare tire from the carrier.
+(Certain models are equipped with a swingdown spare tire carrier beneath the rear of the coach.
+If your coach is so equipped, please follow safety warnings and instructions below for removing spare tire from the carrier.)